iadvize/mq-library/README.md

 # [Changelog](/CHANGELOG.md)

-# How to publish a new version
+## How to publish a new version

 ```bash
 npm install npm-release -g
 npm-release [major|minor|patch]
 ```

+npm-release is a little script to help release npm modules.
+It:

+- Bumps the version in package.json
+- Commits 'Release x.x.x'
+- Tags
+- Pushes to upstream
+- Publish on npm (if `private:true` is not present in package.json)